bseverns/seedBox/docs/toolchain.md

 PaulStoffregen/OctoWS2811@1.5
 PaulStoffregen/Encoder@1.4.2
 fortyseveneffects/MIDI Library@5.0.2
-greiman/SdFat@2.3.1
 adafruit/Adafruit SSD1306@2.5.15
 adafruit/Adafruit GFX Library@1.12.3
 adafruit/Adafruit BusIO@1.17.4
 ```

-All of Paul Stoffregen's drivers now ship via the PlatformIO registry, so CI
-no longer has to clone the encoder driver directly from GitHub.
-If a package
+Teensy's SD stack ships inside the framework, so we lean on the bundled
+`SdFat` fork rather than pulling `greiman/SdFat` from the registry.
+That keeps
+the custom hooks (`SdSpiConfig`, `SdFile`) aligned with PJRC's audio code.
+If a
-ever vanishes or needs a hotfix, swap in a `https://github.com/...git#<commit>`
+registry package ever vanishes or needs a hotfix, swap in a
-spec and annotate it here so the next producer knows why.
+`https://github.com/...git#<commit>` spec and annotate it here so the next
+producer knows why.

 ## Reproducing the pin set